mayowDev/mayowDev/README.md

 ### Hi there 👋

-I'm Mayow, a Full-stack JavaScript developer with 3 years of experience.
+I'm Mayow, a Full-stack JavaScript developer with 4 years of experience.
 I love learning new tech and trying out new tools.

-I'm currently taking new freelance projects, so feel free to reach out.
+I'm currently taking new opportunities, so feel free to reach out.

 Main stack :star: